1. What’s the difference between staying at a hotel and staying at a bed and breakfast?

 2. What meals will be served?

-A complimentary breakfast is served each morning, and you’ll savor the conversation with other guests as much as you will the meal.
-Our innkeeper will personally prepare a scrumptious hot breakfast, and if you have any dietary restrictions (salt-free, sugar-free, vegetarian, etc.), just let us know when you reserve your stay, and we’ll be happy to accommodate you.
-We also serve afternoon refreshments!
+A complimentary breakfast is served each morning at each inn.
+Times may vary, so let our reservations specialist know if you need a specific time, or check with your innkeeper upon check-in.
+Our chef will personally prepare a scrumptious hot breakfast, and if you have any dietary restrictions (gluten-free, sugar-free, vegetarian, etc.), just let us know when you reserve your stay, and we’ll be happy to accommodate you.
+Complimentary afternoon refreshments are also provided!

 3. Can I check in late?